amohapatra3/amohapatra3.github.io/website/docs/intro.md

 ## UI text

 For customers that don't want to call APIs programmatically, AWS provides a Graphical User Interface (GUI) called the AWS Management Console.
 Updates to the APIs would often result in updates to this console such as new forms and fields.
 I contributed to UI text on the console for new or updated Amazon ECS and AWS Cloud Map forms and fields.
 To view examples of this type of documentation, see **[UI text](category/ui-text)**.

+## Storytelling

+Storytelling samples are a small sampling of the articles I wrote for the Daily Cardinal, UW-Madison's leading student newspaper.
+To view samples, see **[Storytelling](storytelling)**.